slahrichi/near_field_emulator/README.md

 Exploration of deep learning models for emulating wavefront propagation and response from metasurfaces.
 Supports two distinct problems: Time-series networks for modeling propagation directly, and MLP-based methods for mapping metasurface parameters to downstream fields.
 Currently supports the following architectures: MLP, CVNN, LSTM, Autoencoder-LSTM, and Autoencoder-ConvLSTM.

-## Prerequisites

-- Docker
-- Python 3.8+
-- CUDA-capable GPU (for training)
-- Access to specific Kubernetes namespaces and PVCs
-- deploy key associated with the remote repository

 ## Description of Contents

 - `kube/` : contains files for loading, configuring, and launcing Kubernetes jobs.
 This includes scripts for training, evaluation, and analyzing results.